element-hq/element-meta/docs/FTUE.md

 4. Welcome screen
 5. Simplified homeserver choice ("You are about to register on homeserver.tld"; continue/change)
 6. Open web view overlay for registration (or redirect to IDM registration on Web/Desktop; OIDC flow; requires consent on iOS; see [Registration](#registration) for more details)
-7. User creates account
+7. User creates account (including optional additional attributes; see [Additional user attributes](#additional-user-attributes) for more details)
 8. Web view closes (or redirect back to Web/Desktop app), user is back in the app
 9. [user is logged in]
-10. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
+10. [only on first login] How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
-11. Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
-12. Ask to allow notifications
+11. Ask to allow notifications
-13. Ask for consent to analytics
+12. Ask for consent to analytics
-14. User account summary (your name, avatar, MXID?, etc.)
+13. User account summary (your name, avatar, MXID?, etc.)
-15. Element is set up, user sees their 'All chats' list
+14. Element is set up, user sees their 'All chats' list
-16. A DM room with the inviting user (or a room join for the room invitation) is automatically set up
+15. A DM room with the inviting user (or a room join for the room/space invitation) is automatically set up
-17. The user invitation is invalidated

 ### 2. Manual login / registration